InkosiZhong/Chopsticks/README.md

 ### Usage

-Chopsticks supports 6 commands: redirect, submit, cancel, ls, clean, quit, you can use them starting with  `c` , the first letter of the Chopsticks
+Chopsticks supports 6 commands: redirect, submit, cancel, restart, ls, clean, quit, you can use them starting with  `c` , the first letter of the Chopsticks

 #### creidirect